-An older person or one not in the best health will pay much higher rates than someone younger.
-Buy your policy as early as you can, but it is not necessary to buy until after you have dependents.
+An older person or one who’s not in the best health will pay much higher rates than someone younger or in good health.
+Buy your policy as early as you can, but it’s not necessary to buy until after you have dependents.

 9. Be honest.

 Lying on your application to try to get a lower rate is not a good idea.
 If a large claim is made, the insurance company will surely investigate the facts before paying.
-Better to be up front than to leave surprises to be discovered when it is too late.
+Better to be upfront than to risk having surprises discovered when it’s too late.

-Buying life insurance online couldn’t be easier or faster.
-You can shop at any time while reviewing dozens of life insurance quotes and polices all while avoiding dealing with the pressure of pushy salespeople.
+Buying life insurance online couldn’t be easier, or faster.
+You can shop anytime and review dozens of life insurance quotes and polices, all while avoiding the pressure of pushy salespeople.

 Four Reasons People Buy Life Insurance

 What turns a life insurance shopper into a life insurance buyer?
-In today’s blog post we focus on the top 4 reasons people go from shopping for life insurance to purchasing a policy for their family.
+In today’s blog post, we focus on the top four reasons people go from shopping for life insurance to purchasing a policy for their family.

-Let’s start with shopping process.
-Perhaps our readers can identify with one of these top reasons why people shop for life life insurance.
+Let’s start with the shopping process.
+Perhaps our readers can identify with one of these top reasons why people shop for life insurance.